-To minimize stress, you need to go in from the very beginning knowing how you are going to pay for college.
+To minimize stress, you need to know from the very beginning how you are going to pay for your college education.
 Taking out a good loan is only one of many steps.

 Whether you’re a parent or a debt-averse student, follow these tips on how to pay for college — the smart way.